 Users should note that there are two versions of each APS dataset.
 One is available under the standard End User Licence (EUL) agreement, and the other is a Special Licence (SL) version.
 The SL version contains more detailed variables relating to:

 The EUL version contains less detailed variables.
-For example, the lowest geography is Government Office Region, only banded age is available, only 3-digit SOC is available for main, second and last job, and only industry division for main, second and last job.
+For example, the lowest geography is Government Office Region, only banded age is available, only 3-digit SOC is available for main, second and last job, and only industry sector for main, second and last job.
 Users are advised to first obtain the standard EUL version of the data to see if they are sufficient for the research requirements.

 - age: including single year of age, year and month of birth, age completed full-time education and age obtained highest qualification, age of oldest dependent child and age of youngest dependent child